Updated: June 2, 2014

 4. Take Muni to Ocean Beach

 The fact that San Francisco sits on the edge of the ocean makes beach-going a natural outdoor date idea.
 The journey itself is simple, fun and adventurous.
 Depending on which beach you want to end up at, you can get on either the L or the N line of the Metro (both stop at the Embarcadero and all the downtown stops).
-If you take the N, you end up on the south end of Ocean Beach, by the zoo, where the water is fairly wild and it’s mostly frequented by surfers.
+If you take the L, you end up on the south end of Ocean Beach, by the zoo, where the water is fairly wild and it’s mostly frequented by surfers.
 If you time it right, you can watch some amazing surfing.
 Get a hot chocolate at Java Beach at the San Francisco Zoo, take off your shoes and walk down to the water.
-If you want to keep the date going, walk all the way down to Judah and hop on the L line or take a detour to the zoo.
+If you want to keep the date going, amble around the zoo, or walk along the beach all the way to Judah and hop on the N line to get home.

-Option B is to start on the N line and stop at Trouble Coffee and walk north to the Golden Gate Park and the Cliff House or south to the zoo.
+Option B is to start on the N line and stop at Trouble Coffee and walk north to the Golden Gate Park and the Cliff House or south to the zoo (about 2 miles).
 Either way, bring binoculars for the surfers and the birds and warm clothes.
 Extra credit: a blanket to sit on and cuddle and a thermos of hot toddies.

 5. Hunt for Art at The Bulb